terrancehah/travelrizz/docs/readme.md

 ## 🗂️ Project Structure

+The Travel-Rizz project is structured to ensure modularity, scalability, and maintainability.
+Key directories and files are organized as follows:

 - `pages/` — Next.js pages, including:
   - `index.tsx` — Landing page
   - `chat/` — AI chat interface for trip planning